 Since 1982, we have reviewed over 8,000 small businesses in more than 50 industries.
 Over the years, we gathered our cumulative expertise into a set of comprehensive standards and developed a certification methodology that is measurable and transparent.

-The general standards represent a list of practices for businesses to implement as they deepen their sustainability work.
+The standards represent a list of practices for businesses to implement as they deepen their sustainability work.
 These standards are built into the general questions in the certification assessment, and a business can select from hundreds of actions in different categories to accumulate points.

 Review our general standards by industry: